codeguy/php-the-right-way/_posts/09-05-01-Building your Application.md

 ### Build Automation Tools

 Build tools can be described as a collection of scripts that handle common tasks of software deployment.
 The build tool is not a part of your software, it acts on your software from 'outside'.

+There are many open source tools available to help you with build automation, some are written in PHP others aren't.
+This shouldn't hold you back from using them, if they're better suited for the specific job.
+Here are a few examples:

 [Phing](http://www.phing.info/) is the easiest way to get started with automated deployment in the PHP world.
 With Phing you can control your packaging, deployment or testing process from within a simple XML build file.
-Phing provides a rich set of tasks usually needed to install or update a web app and can be extended with additional custom tasks, written in PHP.
+Phing (which is based on [Apache Ant](http://ant.apache.org/)) provides a rich set of tasks usually needed to install or update a web app and can be extended with additional custom tasks, written in PHP.

 [Capistrano](https://github.com/capistrano/capistrano/wiki) is a system for *intermediate-to-advanced programmers* to execute commands in a structured, repeatable way on one or more remote machines.